MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 **Limiting the level of access that users, applications, or services have to Azure resources reduces the potential attack surface.** If you grant only the minimum permissions that are required to perform specific tasks, the risk of a successful attack or unauthorized access is significantly reduced.
 For example, security teams only need read-only access to security attributes for all technical environments.
 That level is enough to assess risk factors, identify potential mitigations, and report on the risks.

 There are scenarios in which users need more access because of the organizational structure and team organization.
 There might be an overlap between various roles, or single users might perform multiple standard roles.
-In this case, use multiple role assignments that are based on the business function instead of creating a custom role for each such user.
+In this case, use multiple role assignments that are based on the business function instead of creating a custom role for each of these users.
 Doing so makes the roles easier to manage.

 **Avoid permissions that specifically reference individual resources or users.** Granular and custom permissions create complexity and confusion because they don't pass on the intention to new resources that are similar.
 This can create  a complex legacy configuration that's difficult to maintain and negatively impact both security and reliability.